AdobeStock 290636295

 Tinnitus

 Tinnitus is the perception of sound when no external source is present.
-It is a common condition that is estimated to affect up to 20% of the global population1 with as many as 4% reporting they are severely impacted by their tinnitus.
-In New Zealand, approximately 200,000 Kiwis have debilitating tinnitus2.
+It has affected people for centuries and is estimated to impact up to 20% of the global population1, and nearly 1 in 10 New Zealanders2.

 Symptoms